spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 LGPL-2.1-only OR MIT OR BSD-3-Clause
 ```

-The special identifiers "NONE" or "NOASSERTION" shall not be used with the OR operator.
+The special identifiers "NONE" or "NOASSERTION" shall not be used with the "OR" operator.

 ### Conjunctive "AND" operator